awslabs/aws-orbit-workbench/README.md

 # AWS Orbit Workbench

-Data & ML Unified Development and Production Environment.
+Build Your Own Data & ML Unified Development and Production Environment.

 > One-stop-shop solution for data engineers, scientists and analysts powered by AWS